There are three major stances concerning God, gods, and the supernatural:

 Religions as stories

-According to atheism, the same is true for other religions.
+According to atheism, the same is true for all other religions.
 A religion is just a story that someone made up.
 It may claim that god gave fire to people (as in the Bambuti myth) or that God created the world (as in the Abrahamic religions), or that the Earth sprang from a lotus flower (as in some variants of Hinduism).
 In the end, religions are all just stories that someone made up once upon a time and that people keep telling each other.
 From the point of view of atheism, when you listen to a preacher in the church, an imam in a mosque, or a rabbi in a temple, you are listening to a set of stories.

 These stories are not necessarily born out of a bad intention.
 They may not even be consciously “made up” at all, but rather (as we will discuss later) stem from honest early attempts to explain nature.
 But according to atheism, they are not factual descriptions of reality.